jvandenaardweg/coinaly/README.md

 ## Features
 - Instantly see the current status of your balances and orders.
 Am I making a profit?
 Or am I losing money?
 - Fast selling and buying.
-Instantly react on market movements and quickly sell or buy a crypto coin. (in progress)
+Instantly react on market movements and quickly sell or buy a crypto coin (in progress)
 - Optimized for mobile screens and mobile performance.
-Always there with you.
+Always there with you
 - Overview open orders.
 How are my orders performing?
 Should I cancel or adjust them?
+- Easily see how far an open order is from the current market price
 - Better live candlestick chart by [TradingView.com](https://www.tradingview.com/)
 - Live updates all market data.
-No need to refresh yourself.
+No need to refresh yourself
-- Easily browse all available market.
+- Easily browse all available market

 ## Donations
 I'am not affiliated with Bittrex in any way.
 I'm just a [freelance developer](https://www.linkedin.com/in/jvandenaardweg/) using my spare time to create this.
 A donation of any size is very welcome!